laravel/vapor-docs/1.0/projects/development.md

 subjectKeyIdentifier = hash
 ```

-## Limitations On "After Response" Features
+## "After Response" Jobs

-If you plan to use Laravel features that are supposed to run after the response has been sent to the browser, be aware these work slightly differently when using Vapor.
-Because of serverless limitations, those run after the response gets handled by the framework, but before the response gets sent to the browser.
+In typical Laravel applications, you may dispatch jobs that will be executed after the HTTP response is sent to the browser:

 Route::get('/', function () {
     dispatch(function () {